-If you feel tired all the time, tell your healthcare provider, as it is important to rule out any other causes of fatigue.
-Sometimes you may need to have your medication changed or take tests so that what is happening, can be fully understood.
+If you feel tired all the time, tell your doctor, as it is important to rule out any other causes of fatigue.
+Sometimes you may need to have your medication changed or take tests so that your GP can fully understand what is happening.